-Step on board 33.9 metre Geist with Matt Sheahan as he discovers the new Spirit 111 sailing yacht, delivered by the shipyard whose superyachts have featured in James Bond movies from Casino Royale and No Time To Die...
+Step on board 33.9 metre Geist as BOAT discovers the new Spirit 111 sailing yacht, delivered by the shipyard whose superyachts have featured in James Bond movies from Casino Royale and No Time To Die...

 The decision to head from Spirit Yachts’ yard in Ipswich on the east coast of the UK to Gosport in the south for the sea trials, was intended to make it easier to get into open water.
 But it was also a move that provided another connection with Sir Thomas Lipton’s famous America’s Cup challenger.
 The Gosport base for the Spirit 111’s sea trials was the famous Camper & Nicholsons yard (now Endeavour Quay), where Shamrock and the three other British J Class yachts had been built in the 1930s.

 Unlike the competitive Js, the Spirit 111, named Geist, has been designed for a more relaxed life – a cruiser with the ability to take part in the occasional regatta.
 And while she’s been built in a traditional material, her wood epoxy composite construction on a steel space frame takes advantage of the very latest materials and techniques.

 From her carbon mast with its non-metallic rigging, to her advanced sail- handling systems, her classic looks conceal a very advanced technical specification.
 For example, a bank of four BMW lithium batteries and a 100kW Torqeedo propulsion system capable of regenerating power once under way lie at the heart of her operational hardware.